Nourayam/Distributed-Systems-Engine/README.md

 - `failure/` — chaos engineering toolkit for testing fault-tolerance
 - `config.py` — centralised tuning for network conditions and cluster behaviour

-Each layer operates independently, enabling modular testing and algorithm experimentation.
+Each layer operates independently which enables modular testing and algorithm experimentation.

 ## Setup & Running